lmeee/ambf_pbd_markdown/markdown.md

   - solve the ode and do visualization.
   - ![image](https://user-images.githubusercontent.com/51052629/113099285-911f0b80-91ae-11eb-83b3-bbe7ffefad8f.png)
   - ![untitled](https://user-images.githubusercontent.com/51052629/113099786-5c5f8400-91af-11eb-804b-c8d82243e689.jpg)
-  - ploting of the result show that the function energy increase, so does the demo video.
+  - plotting of the result show that the robot total energy is increasing, and finally it will rotate in circle instead of oscillating, so does the demo video.
   - https://drive.google.com/file/d/1-nNLb-RdzsB4hSp8oLtvkjrCDCVKYGMH/view?usp=sharing

 ----------------------------------------------------------------------------------------------------------------------------------------